Staff Profile

 America Quarterly; Cultural Geographies; EPD: Society and Space, Geohumanities; Geoforum; Social and Cultural Geography; Progress in Human Geography; Distinktion: Journal for Social Theory; Sage, Palgrave MacMillan.

-I have been invited to speak at 15 academic and cross-sector conferences, events and seminars (external to my own institution) to discuss austerity and precarity, creative methodologies, and gender politics.
+I have been invited to speak at many academic and cross-sector conferences, events and seminars to discuss austerity and precarity, creative methodologies, and gender politics.
 Presentations include:

-Vicarious Life (with Harrison Smith) for Panel Discussant for ‘'Collective feelings and contemporary conditions', Organised by Esther Hitchen, Helen Wilson and Ben Anderson, RGS-IBG
+- Vicarious Life (with Harrison Smith) for ‘'Collective feelings and contemporary conditions', Organised by Esther Hitchen, Helen Wilson and Ben Anderson, RGS-IBG (May 2020)

 CONFERENCES, EVENTS, WORKSHOPS AND SEMINARS – SPEAKER